Study in EGYPT with YES Abroad!

 Students will live with host families in order to experience true immersion in the local culture.
 Families are selected based on recommendations by members of the local community, and each is carefully vetted by AFS staff and volunteers.
 While highly regarded by their relatives and neighbors, host family situations and accommodations vary, providing a unique experience for each student.
 Host communities exist through the presence of a strong support network, with a local volunteer, staff member, or “liaison” available to each student.

 Students will attend either a private, or private international school.
 The primary languages for Egyptian private schools are both Arabic and English, while the language of instruction for international schools will be in English.
 School typically runs Sunday to Thursday, and uniforms are customary.
-Students may have opportunities to participate in a limited amount of extramural and extracurricular activities, such as art, music, and sports.
+Students may have opportunities to participate in a limited number of extramural and extracurricular activities, such as art, music, and sports.

 Egypt is an active member in organizations such as UNESCO, and the WTO.